cielos20/My-Portfolio/content/articles/my-first-blog-post.md

 }
 ```

-This snippet of code will grab the markdown files and it's data from the previously created content directory, and return it in a object that we can use to render on the _slug.vue file.
+This snippet of code will grab the markdown files and it's data from the previously created content directory, and return it in a object that we can use to render on the <code>_slug.vue</code> file.

 Has an extra I also used forestry CMS to make it easier to edit my markdown files and format them has I wanted.
 This is but an overengineering of my part and I highly recommend using it.